ibexa/documentation-developer/docs/ai_actions/alt_text/customize_alt_text_generation.md

 ...

-## Integrate a different AI engine
+## Integrate a different AI service

-If the default AI engine doesn’t meet your requirements, you can connect to a different AI service.
+If the default AI service doesn’t meet your requirements, you can connect to a different one.
-To do it, you must configure API endpoints, input formats, and authentication details for the new engine.
+To do it, you must configure API endpoints, input formats, and authentication details for the new service.

 ...